 There’s nothing more frustrating than purchasing a product only to discover you’ll need to pay for more services just to get everything working the way you want.

 That’s why you can often save money by investing in one platform that will eliminate the need to pay more for third-party tools.
-We’ve broken down what you’d have to spend if you picked Kajabi’s most popular plan versus that of Teachable.

 The final word on Kajabi vs. Teachable

 If you only need a software tool to build and deliver your online courses, Teachable works great for that.

 Meaning, if you want to use Teachable, you should already have these pieces in place:

 - Email list